 Accidental Death Benefit

-Accidental Death Benefit is an additional payout provided if the insured person dies due to an accident, supplementing the base policy's death benefit.
+An Accidental Death Benefit is an additional insurance payout provided if the policyholder's death results from an accident, beyond the standard life insurance payout.

 Get your Quote